rianoc/parse_blog/README.md

 # parse
-Notes on parsing csv and JSON fata in kdb+
+Notes on parsing csv and JSON data in kdb+